About the trial

 Fortnightly rubbish collections

-The experience of other councils shows that making the switch to fortnightly rubbish collections encourages residents to put more food waste in their FOGO bin (which is collected weekly) instead of their rubbish bin.
+Their experience shows that making the switch to fortnightly rubbish collections reduces collection costs and encourages residents to put more food waste in their FOGO bin (which is collected weekly) instead of their rubbish bin.
 This is the last step to get even more food waste out of the red bin and into the green bin, where it can be turned into compost to help grow the food we eat.

 There are many benefits to having fortnightly rubbish collections: